 Free Printable Moving Checklist

-Click the image below (anywhere except the “Pin Me!” button) to download my free printable moving checklist.
+Click the Moving Checklist image ABOVE to download the moving checklist.

 I hope these tips have shown you how to plan a big move.
 The most important thing to remember is that a little planning and preparation will make your move as smooth as possible!

 Have you ever planned a big move?
 What tips to you have?